truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     //Used for webble initation states [Bitwise Flags] Enum.bitFlags_InitStates
     { None: 0, InitBegun: 1, InitFinished: 2, ActiveReady: 4, AllDone: 8 }

-    //Used for settings and configuraions of the platform environment [Bitwise Flags] Enum.bitFlags_PlatformConfigs
-    { None: 0, PlatformInteractionBlockEnabled: 1, MainMenuVisibilityEnabled: 2, PopupInfoEnabled: 4 }

     //Used for keeping track what the platform is doing [Bitwise Flags] Enum.bitFlags_PlatformStates
     { None: 0, WaitingForParent: 1, WaitingForAllSelect: 2 }